 7308 Coldwater Canyon Ave., North Hollywood; 888-979-5229 or la-ax.com

 Sound baths are the wellness practice in which you recline on a mat, eyes closed, and let sounds of humming quartz bowls, vibrating gongs and rattling wooden sticks wash over you.
-Not only is it relaxing but sitting back-to-back with your partner is a new level of push-pull as the two of you sink slowly into each other (maybe not so much for a first date).
-A kundalini teacher and sound bath practitioner and kundalini yoga teacher Ana Netanel leads sessions across town; on February 9, she’s leading a special session in a giant dome where you can watch a groovy light show while you relax.
+Not only is it relaxing, but being quiet with your date is a great test of compatibility (and the pressure’s off to make sparkling conversation).
+Longtime sound bath practitioner and kundalini yoga teacher Ana Netanel leads sessions across town; on February 9, she’s leading a special session in a giant dome where you can watch a groovy light show while you relax.

 Sure, it’s a hiking destination, but have you ever seen what Griffith Observatory can do at night?
 Besides the breathtaking view of city lights, there’s the fun of roaming around this 1930s icon and leaning back to enjoy the hour-long cosmic exploration shows inside the planetarium.

 5. Shake, Shake, Shake Your Booty on Skates

 Relive all the trauma and glory of those middle-school birthday parties at Moonlight Rollerway in Glendale.
 Thursdays have ’70s, ’80s and ’90s music, and Wednesdays are Rainbow Skate (the city’s original LGBTQ skate night).
 If you’re not roller-ready, try the adult class on Tuesdays at 7 p.m.